leohhhn/petnica24-gno/phases/p1/README.md

 ## gnodev

 `gnodev` is a tool to more easily facilitate development on gno.land.
 It's basic features include:

 - spinning up an in-memory node
 - automatically deploying local packages to the chain
 - reloading packages when file changes are made
 - starting a web server using `gnoweb` to provide a UI

 From this directory, try running `gnodev .`.
-If successful, the last line should be ``--- READY   ┃ I for commands and help, press `h` ``.
+If successful, the last line should be `` --- READY   ┃ I for commands and help, press `h`  ``.

-Visit [localhost:8888/r/petnica/hello](http://localhost:8888/r/petnica/hello) to see the app in action.

 ## Setup complete!

 You've just set up a local gno.land development environment 🎉

+To see the Hello World example in action, visit [localhost:8888/r/petnica/hello](http://localhost:8888/r/petnica/hello).